automl/BOAH/README.md

 ## Contact

-This repository is developped by the [AutoML Group Freiburg](https://www.automl.org)
+This repository is developed by the [AutoML Group Freiburg](https://www.automl.org)